-We select students who bring attributes and experiences predictive of a future holistic approach to medicine school and who demonstrate the academic aptitude to excel in the study of medical science.
+We select students who bring attributes and experiences predictive of a future holistic approach to medical school and who demonstrate the academic aptitude to excel in the study of medical science.

 We guide students along a path of personal and professional development designed to last a lifetime.
 Our students begin to learn communication skills within the first weeks of medical school.
 We promote the student’s own well being through a structured program that emphasizes personal growth through reflective practice.
 We engage students in the study of the humanities and clinical bioethics throughout their training – not just in one course.
 Each student designs and executes a research program in one of many dimensions including basic research, community and public health, global and international health, healthcare disparities, medical informatics and simulation, quality and safety, health care policy and advocacy, health care disparities and the physician as an educator.

-We engage our students in serving the needs community in multiple ways.
+We engage our students in serving the needs of the community in multiple ways.
 Some of these efforts have attracted national attention.
-That OUWB is committed to its community - local and global - should not be a surprise: our most recently admitted class of 75 students compiled more than 70,000 hours of meaningful community engagement before coming to OUWB.
+That OUWB is committed to its community - local and global - should not be a surprise.
+For example, the 128 students in the Class of 2019 compiled more than 105,000 hours of meaningful community engagement before coming to OUWB.